scooter99boston/bbu-gf/docs/gf_assurance/index.md

 For the BBU Governance Framework:

-1. The Bedrock Board of Directors has established the BBU Governance Framework and this BBU Trust Assurance Framework.
+1. The Bedrock Governing Board has established the BBU Governance Framework and this BBU Trust Assurance Framework.
 It has created its own Policies and those it requires of Stewards in their Role within the BBU.
-2. The Bedrock Board of Directors requires members to sign the contractual instruments and perform Self-Certification that the member is compliant with the [Bedrock Member Business Policies](../gf_controlled/member_business_policies.md) and [Bedrock Member Technical Policies](../gf_controlled/member_top.md).
-This Self-Certification is reviewed by the responsible Bedrock Governing Body and reported to the Bedrock Board of Directors prior to approval of the Steward.
+2. The Bedrock Governing Board requires members to sign the contractual instruments and perform Self-Certification that the member is compliant with the [Bedrock Member Business Policies](../gf_controlled/member_business_policies.md) and [Bedrock Member Technical Policies](../gf_controlled/member_top.md).
+This Self-Certification is reviewed by the responsible Bedrock Governing Body and reported to the Bedrock Governing Board prior to approval of the Steward.

 ### Trust Assurance Matrix
 The BBU Trust Assurance Matrix is a tabbed spreadsheet which correlates existing Bedrock Governance Framework Policy statements across BBU Governance Framework documents and relevant stakeholders.
 This matrix is the foundation of self and third-party audits needed to verify compliance to the Sovrin Governance Framework.